-The presence, in person or by proxy, of the holders of a majority of the voting power of the shares of all classes of HEICO's common stock entitled to vote shall constitute a quorum at the Annual Meeting.
-If a quorum is present, approval of Proposals 1, 2 and 3 require the affirmative vote of a majority of the voting power of the shares of all classes of HEICO's common stock represented at the meeting in person or by proxy and entitled to vote on the subject matter.
+The presence, in person or by proxy, of a majority of the shares of all classes of HEICO's common stock entitled to vote shall constitute a quorum at the Annual Meeting.
+If a quorum is present, approval of Proposals 1, 2 and 3 require the affirmative vote of a majority of the shares of all classes of HEICO's common stock represented at the meeting in person or by proxy and entitled to vote on the subject matter.

-A proxy submitted by a shareholder may indicate that all or a portion of the shares represented by such proxy are not being voted by such shareholder with respect to a particular matter ("non-voted shares").
+A proxy submitted by a shareholder may indicate that all or a portion of the shares represented by such proxy are not being voted by such shareholder with respect to a particular matter ("nonvoted shares").
 This could occur, for example, when a broker is not permitted to vote shares held in "street name" on certain matters in the absence of instructions from the beneficial owner of the shares.
 Under the New York Stock Exchange ("NYSE") rules, a broker does not have the discretion to vote on Proposals 1 and 2.
 Non-voted shares with respect to a particular matter will be counted for purposes of determining the presence of a quorum but with respect to Proposals 1 and 2 will have no effect on the outcome of such proposals.
 Under the NYSE rules, a broker has the discretion to vote on Proposal 3.
 Shares voted to abstain as to a particular matter will be counted for purposes of determining the presence of a quorum and will count as a vote against such matter.

 Under the terms of the HEICO Savings and Investment Plan (the "401(k) Plan"), all shares allocated to the accounts of participating employees will be voted or not voted by the trustee of the 401(k) Plan as directed by written instructions from the participating employees, and allocated shares for which no instructions are received and all unallocated shares will be voted by the trustee of the 401(k) Plan in the same proportion as the shares for which instructions are received.
 Voting instruction cards are being mailed to all participants in the 401(k) Plan.
-If a participant also owns shares outside the 401(k) Plan, the participant must return both the proxy card and the voting instructions.
-To be assured that the trustee will receive voting instruction cards on a timely basis, voting instruction cards for shares in the 401(k) Plan must be duly signed and received no later than March 16, 2020.
-The total number of shares in the 401(k) Plan as of the Record Date represents approximately 3.1% of the voting power of all classes of common stock outstanding as of the Record Date and entitled to vote at the Annual Meeting.
+If a participant also owns shares outside the 401(k) Plan, the participant must return both the proxy card and the voting instruction card as indicated on those cards in order to cause all of their shares to be voted in accordance with their instructions.
+To be assured that the trustee will receive voting instruction cards on a timely basis, voting instruction cards for shares in the 401(k) Plan must be duly signed and received no later than March 15, 2021.
+The total number of shares in the 401(k) Plan as of the Record Date represents approximately 2.9% of the voting power of all classes of common stock outstanding as of the Record Date and entitled to vote at the Annual Meeting.

-Internet Availability of Proxy Materials and Annual Report
+Internet Availability of Proxy Materials and Annual Report on Form 10-K

-This Proxy Statement and our 2019 Annual Report are also available on our website at www.heico.com under the heading "Investors."
+This Proxy Statement and our 2020 Annual Report on Form 10-K are also available on our website at www.heico.com under the heading "Investors."
 Our website does not constitute a part of the Proxy Statement.